-Melon is a web-based live streaming platform that makes it easy to broadcast directly from your browser from any device, whether it's your Mac, Windows PC, iPhone, or Android.
+Melon is a web-based live streaming platform that makes it easy to broadcast directly from your browser whether you're using a Mac, PC, iPhone, or Android device.
 You don't have to download anything, and neither do your guests!
 Melon lets you do some really cool stuff like interview guests, share your screen, and simulcast to most major social media networks.

-In this section, we will walk you through how to live stream with ease using Melon in just a few minutes.
-You can also check out our guides on how to stream to specific social media platforms.
+In addition to walking you through how to go live with Melon, you can also check out our guides on how to stream to specific social media platforms.

 1. Streaming Setup

 Let’s talk about your streaming setup.
 Thankfully getting started with Melon is simple.
 You'll only need a few things and likely already have them on hand!